-The North Thompson River Watershed is an 111,600 acre watershed located in southeast Adair County, southwest Madison County, and northeast Union County in central Iowa.
-This area is 60 to 70 percent intensively row cropped (corn and soybeans) and has potential soil erosion rates of 11 to 15 tons/acre/year.
+The North Thompson River Watershed covers an area of 111,600 acres in Adair, Madison, and Union Counties in southwest Iowa.
+This area is 60 to 70 percent intensively row-cropped (corn and soybeans) and has potential soil erosion rates of 11 to 15 tons/acre/year.
 The lower reaches of the Thompson River in Union County and West Branch Creek in Madison County frequently flood.

 The overall goal of this project is to improve water quality in the North Thompson River and its watershed.
 We are working towards this goal by reducing sediment through the use of Best Management Practices (BMPs).